 Start early in the morning so that you’ll have plenty of time to play in Talkeetna.
 And make sure to book your flightseeing adventure in advance in the summer as it can be quite popular.
 I’ve done flightseeing in the winter and summer with K2 Aviation.

-How to Get There: You’ll need to rent a car if you want to do Talkeeta in a day trip.
-Else you can also get there by Denali Star Train out of Anchorage and catch a train the next day back to Anchorage.
+How to Get There: You’ll need to rent a car if you want to do Talkeetna on a day trip.
+Otherwise, you can get there by Denali Star Train out of Anchorage and catch a train the next day back to Anchorage.

 10. Ride the Gondola at Alyeska for Incredible Views – Summer or Winter

 You can ride this in the summer, look for wildlife, and get off and do some hiking at the top enjoying the wildflowers and views.
 In the winter you can watch the skiers tackle the mountain.
-And no matter what time of year you go, you can grab a drink and food at the Bore Tide Deli and Bar and catch a great sunset .
-Be sure to visit the Roundhouse museum to learn about the mountain history.
+And no matter what time of year you go, you can grab a drink and food at the Bore Tide Deli and Bar and catch a great sunset.
+Be sure to visit the Roundhouse Museum to learn about the mountain’s history.

 11. Hike on the Matanuska Glacier AND drive the Glenn Highway Scenic Drive – Summer or Winter

 Sometimes it’s about the drive, and sometimes it’s about the destination – this Anchorage day trip offers both!
 The Matanuska Glacier is one of the few glaciers you can actually see from the road which makes it really special to me…plus it means it’s easy to get to.
 It’s located a few miles off of the Glenn Highway; one of the most scenic drives in the world in my opinion.
 You will spend much of the time picking up your jaw from the floor on this highway; which is especially beautiful in the fall (Late Aug/early Sep).